How to Install a Frost-Proof Faucet Outdoors

 - Second, an anti-siphon device (vacuum breaker in a water spigot), now required by all building codes, is built into some new sill cocks (or can be added on to existing ones; step 11).
 It prevents unsanitary water from being pulled back through a garden hose and contaminating your water system.

 We’ll show you how to install freeze-proof sill cocks on an outdoor water faucet, anti-siphon valves and shutoff valves that will safeguard your home.
 The work will include connecting new fittings or soldering (also called “sweating”) copper joints.
-Plus, save money by doing simple plumbing repairs yourself.
-These fixes are completely DIY with basic tools and skills.
+This is a great plumbing project to DIY.

 Note: Our home has a galvanized piping system.
 The parts and installation techniques shown in the step-by-step photos are the same for copper plumbing.
 If you have a CPVC plastic system, however, the parts will look similar to those shown in Figure B (below).